 At that point I have enough information to write a story that is unique to San Quentin and a specific housing unit within the prison.
 The data collected typically helps the story write itself.
 I’m always open to changes and suggestions made by editors, but surveys tend to not be problematic because of their data-driven nature.

 The only difficulty in writing a story based on a survey is all the footwork involved to pass them out.
 I walk up and down five tiers from cell to cell.
-But it’s worth it.
+But it’s worth it to allow marginalized voices to be heard.